aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 ### What is the high-level project plan?

-- [ ] Publish the RFC
+- [X] Publish the RFC
-- [ ] Gather feedback on the RFC
+- [X] Gather feedback on the RFC
 - [ ] Get bar raiser to sign off on RFC
-- [ ] Create the new eksv2 alpha module and implementation
-- [ ] Make pull request to aws-cdk repository
-- [ ] Iterate and respond to PR feedback
+- [ ] Implementation
 - [ ] Merge new module
+- [ ] Publish migration guide/develop migration tool
+- [ ] Stabilize the module once it's ready

 ### Are there any open issues that need to be addressed later?